Integrability conditions for space-time stochastic integrals: Theory and applications: Ambit processes

-In particular, we see that function-valued solutions exist in arbitrary dimensions, which cannot be ``detected'' in the $L^2$-framework, even for integrators which are $L^2$-random measures.\halmos \eex The stochastic heat equation or similar equations driven by non-Gaussian noise have already been studied in a series of papers, e.g. \citep{Albeverio98,Applebaum00,Mueller98,Mytnik02,SLB98}, partly also extending Walsh's approach beyond the $L^2$-framework.
-Although they do not only consider the linear case \eqref{spde}, there are always limitations in dimension (e.g. only $d=1$) or noise type (e.g. only stable noise without volatility modulation).
+In particular, we see that function-valued solutions exist in arbitrary dimensions, which cannot be ``detected'' in the $L^2$-framework, even for integrators which are $L^2$-random measures. \end{Example}

+The stochastic heat equation or similar equations driven by non-Gaussian noise have already been studied in a series of papers, for example, \citep{Albeverio98,Applebaum00,Mueller98,Mytnik02,SLB98}, partly also extending Walsh's approach beyond the $L^2$-framework.
+Although they do not only consider the linear case \eqref{spde}, there are always limitations in dimension (e.g., only $d=1$) or noise type (e.g., only stable noise without volatility modulation).
 Thus, in the linear case, Theorem~\ref{main} provides a unifying extension of the corresponding results in the given references.